sho-87/emacs-build/README.md

 Forked from [kiennq/emacs-build](https://github.com/kiennq/emacs-build/tree/main)

-The releases in this repo are built with the following options:
+The releases in this repo are built with the following options.
+The target branch to build is located in the `target-branch.txt` file.

 ```
-.\emacs-build.cmd --nativecomp --clone --branch emacs-29 --slim --without-lcms2 --without-xpm --with-rsvg --build --pack-all
+.\emacs-build.cmd --nativecomp --clone --branch <target-branch> --slim --without-lcms2 --without-xpm --with-rsvg --build --pack-all

 ---